I love the apostle Peter! He’s my kind of person — he’s a doer.

 Today, doing still comes easier for me than being, but my Bible tells me to let my light shine before others, so that they may see my good works and give glory to my Father (Matthew 5:16).
 The shining light precedes my good works, and brings glory to God, not me.
-God asks for both — doing and being – but our culture has idolized achievement.
+God asks for both — doing and being— but our culture has idolized achievement.
 What we do matters and counts for eternity, but God first wants us to be a steady light in the darkness.
 A moving light draws attention to itself, but doesn’t give light for others.

 It is in “being” that we truly reflect the Light of Christ.
 God seems better able to use me when he gives me the grace to speak gently, to pray with a friend in trouble, to listen to pain, to slowly lead a searcher to the Savior.
-I prefer the work, but God brings me up short and says, “Go be a light bulb.”
+I prefer the work, but God brings me up short and says, “Go be a lightbulb.”

 Three Reasons to Slow Down

-Third, when I work too much, I have no time for other people.
+When I work too much, I have no time for other people.
 I am only a shallow acquaintance when I should be a caring companion.
 I blow people away by my tornado of living when I should be drawing them closer with a soft whisper of invitation to life eternal.
 I’m so into “ministry” that I don’t take time to minister.

 It’s also possible to work too much, too fast, to cover deep personal needs, or to avoid relationships, or to fill loneliness.
 Though I may not feel this is my issue, I still need to stop and probe my heart.

-What can I do about my work-a-holism?
+What can I do about my workaholism?
 First, I need to acknowledge my weakness.
-I often have to do the 12-step-routine in my mind.
-“Hello, my name is _____, and I am a work-a-holic.”
-When I am willing to tell God I know this is wrong, He steps in to help me change and rebuild.
+I often have to do the 12 Step routine in my mind.
+“Hello, my name is _____, and I am a workaholic.”
+When I am willing to tell God I know this is wrong, he steps in to help me change and rebuild.

 Then there’s what I call the “exorcism” of my calendar.
 If I look ahead a few months on my calendar and see blank spaces, I panic.
-Instead, I should praise God and enjoy the space, but I want to fill the little blocks so I can relish the look of being needed.
-I am convicted that I need to put boundaries on my workload and leave space in my days that God can use as He chooses.
+I should praise God and enjoy the space, but I want to fill the little blocks so I can relish the look of being needed.
+I am convicted that I need to put boundaries on my workload and leave space in my days that God can use as he chooses.

 I desperately need to force myself to take Sabbath minutes in every hour, Sabbath hours in every day, and Sabbath days in every week.
 Not only for specific worship, but to engage in whatever calms my spirit and soothes my soul.
 For me it’s the yard, or baking bread, or a good book.

 I also find it vital to ask myself, “What can I not do?”
 I served on the local public school board and deliberately dropped some church ministry.
-Some people wondered why I spent time with those godless people when I could meet needs at church.
+Some people wondered why I spent time with those “godless” people when I could meet needs at church.
 I had to remind myself that because I can meet a need doesn’t mean God has called me to do it.

 Finally, I can ask for accountability from others.
 Sometimes a trusted friend helps me keep my life under control.
 My husband also helps.
-I’m married to a man who was raised to work hard, thank God, but that means he’s just as bad a workaholic as I. I am learning to give God the job of keeping us from what an old pastor friend called “the barrenness of busyness.”
+I’m married to a man who was raised to work hard, thank God, but that means he’s just as bad a workaholic as I am.
+I am learning to give God the job of keeping us from what an old pastor friend called “the barrenness of busyness.”
 We try to sit down every few months with calendars before us and look ahead, week by week, so we see what’s coming before it hits us.
-We take spontaneous hour retreats, day escapes, and genuine vacations – with no guilt.
+We take spontaneous hour retreats, day escapes, and genuine vacations — with no guilt.

-If I go back to scripture I see what happened to that impetuous man, Peter.
+If I go back to scripture, I see what happened to that impetuous man, Peter.
 The one who was always the first to do, last to think or be.
 He learned the hard way the night before Christ’s crucifixion that when you do first, think last, your actions can cause you great grief.
 Peter mellowed and God could truly use his strengths.